 This cute indie game is simple but gorgeous, from the soundtrack to the color palette.
 And while it is truly an Asian American story about connecting to your heritage, the feelings it conveys are universal.
 Maybe I’m just on a melancholy game kick, but A Taste of the Past is a relatable masterpiece and it would move any audience.
 (Also, did I mention that it’s free on steam?)

 Do you play narrative games?
-I didn’t like narrative games before I played Silence by Daedalic Entertainment (But I’ll make another post about that one soon!).
+I didn’t like narrative games before I played Silence by Daedalic Entertainment, but now I can’t get enough (But I’ll make another post about that one soon!).

 2 thoughts on “A Taste of the Past: An Indie Game about Grief (Review)”